Who can use contraceptive injections?

 - Very few interactions with other drugs, including antibiotics

-- Women over 35 can use it (even if it may or may not affect the effectiveness)
+- Women over 35 can use it

 Like progesterone cream, progesterone injections are not recommended for treating menopause.